 🧾 Ingredients

-This easy vegan basil pesto calls for only a handful of ingredients!
+This delicious vegan pesto calls for only a handful of ingredients!

 🔪 Instructions